-3) Advising Structure and Mentoring:
+2.4 Advising Structure and Mentoring:

-All M.S.
-Plan I students in the MBSE graduate group must have a graduate research advisor assigned by the end of their first year (prior to admission for GSRs).
+2.4.1 Advising Structure: All M.S.
+Plan I students in the MBSE Graduate Group must have a graduate research advisor assigned by the end of their first year (prior to admission for GSRs).

 The heart of the MBSE graduate program for M.S.
-Plan I students is the completion of a piece of original scientific research leading to the preparation and defense of thesis.
+Plan I students is the completion of a piece of original scientific research leading to the preparation and defense of a thesis.
 To this end, each student should discuss research interests and possible projects with faculty in the group as early as possible, and select a graduate research advisor early during the first year of study, preferably by the end of the first semester.
-Selection of a graduate research advisor must be approved by the graduate group and must occur before the student's Faculty Committee can be constituted.
+Selection of a graduate research advisor must be approved by the Graduate Group and must occur before the student's Faculty Committee can be constituted.
 The student and the graduate research advisor together will develop a research topic, and research will normally occupy a majority of the student's time after the first year of residence.
 Interdisciplinary projects are highly encouraged, as are research collaborations with faculty or senior scientists outside UC Merced.
 However, the graduate research advisor must be a member of the MBSE Graduate Group.
 Students will be assigned an initial advisor when they first enroll, unless the student has already chosen an advisor.

 Students may perform rotations during their first year of graduate studies.
 Rotations are 8 weeks long each with 2 rotations occurring during the first semester, and, if needed, up to 2 more rotations can be considered for the second semester.
-Maximum of 4 rotations.
+A maximum of 4 rotations is permitted.

-After their first year of graduate study, M.S.
-Plan I students must schedule annual reviews with their Faculty Committee (see section 4), during which they evaluate the progress made during the prior year, discuss any areas that need improvement, identify upcoming milestones towards the degree objective, and outline plans for specific research objectives in the next year.
+2.4.2 Evaluation of Student Progress: After their first year of graduate study, M.S.
+Plan I students must schedule annual reviews with their Faculty Committee (see section 2.5), during which they evaluate the progress made during the prior year, discuss any areas that need improvement, identify upcoming milestones towards the degree objective, and outline plans for specific research objectives in the next year.
 It is the student's responsibility to submit the completed annual review form to the graduate support staff for proper filing of the document.

 Graduate students are expected to maintain satisfactory progress as defined by the faculty of the program, and in accordance with the Policies and Procedures for the student's Graduate Group, and policies of the Graduate Council and UC Merced.
 Satisfactory progress is determined on the basis of both the student's recent academic record and overall performance.
 A graduate student who has not demonstrated satisfactory academic progress may be subject to academic disqualification.
-Further details regarding definitions of satisfactory progress, unsatisfactory progress, and grounds and procedures for academic disqualification may be found in the UC Merced Graduate Policies and Procedures Handbook, available on the Graduate Division website.
+Further details regarding definitions of satisfactory progress, unsatisfactory progress, and grounds and procedures for academic disqualification may be found in the UC Merced Graduate Policies and Procedures Handbook, available on the Graduate Division website:

-(https://graduatedivision.ucmerced.edu/sites/graduatedivision.ucmerced.edu/files/documents/2017 graduate policies and procedures.pdf)
+https://graduatedivision.ucmerced.edu/sites/graduatedivision.ucmerced.edu/files/pag e/documents/graduate policies and procedures handbook ay20-21 ucmerced published.pdf.